-To maximize the life of your battery packs, do the following at least once a month.
+To maximize the life of your battery pack, do the following at least once a month.

 - 1. Turn off the computer's power. - 2.
 Disconnect the AC adaptor and turn on the computer's power.
-If it does not turn on then go to Step 4.

-- 3. Operate the computer on battery power for five minutes.
+If it does not turn on then go to Step 4. - 3.
+Operate the computer on battery power for five minutes.
 If you find that the battery pack has at least five minutes of operating time, continue operating until the battery pack is fully discharged.
-However, if the DC IN/Battery indicator flashes or there is some other warning to indicate a low battery condition, go to Step 4. - 4.
-Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power.
-The DC IN/Battery indicator glows amber to indicate that the battery pack is being charged.
-However, if DC IN/Battery indicator does not glow, this indicates that power is not being supplied.
-Check the connections for the AC adaptor and the power cord. - 5.
-Charge the battery pack until the DC IN/Battery indicator glows white.
+However, if the Battery indicator flashes or there is some other warning to indicate a low battery condition, go to Step 4. - 4.
+Connect the AC adaptor to the DC IN 19V jack and to a wall outlet that is supplying power.
+The Battery and/or Second Battery indicator glows amber to indicate that the battery pack is being charged.
+However, if Battery and/or Second Battery indicator does not glow, this indicates that power is not being supplied.
+Check the connections for the AC adaptor and the power cord. - Charge the battery pack until the Battery and/or Second Battery indicator glows white.

-Wireless WAN Device
+Wireless WAN device

 Some models are equipped with the Wireless WAN device.
-This device gives you the ability for a high-speed connection to the Internet, corporate intranet, and your email while you are away from the office.
+This device enables a high-speed connection to the Internet, corporate intranet, and your email while you are away from the office.